toepump/toepump.github.io/content/posts/rmpc.md

 # If not enabled, you'd need to make sure to update via your client (rmpc)
 auto_update	"yes"

-# This is just set by default in the example config
+# This is one of the few parameters set by default in the example config
 input {
         plugin "curl"
 #       proxy "proxy.isp.com:8080"